per2jensen/dar-backup/README.md

   - Define backups in the "backups.d" directory, just drop files in the directory

     Alter the demo backups.d/dar-backup file to your taste

-    *NOTE:*
-    Do not use spaces in the file names

     ````
     # Set backup root
     -R /home/pj/tmp